CREWdecisions/elicitr/tests/testthat/_snaps/add_data.md

       !
 Dataset for "Round 1" has 2 rows but are expected 6 experts, added 2 rows with "NAs". i Check raw data and if you want to update the dataset use `elicitr::elic_add_data()` with `overwrite = TRUE`.

+---

+    Code
+      out <- elic_add_data(y, data_source = z, round = 2, verbose = FALSE)
+    Condition
+      Warning:
+      !
+Dataset for "Round 2" has "1" <id> not present in "Round 1".
+This is considered a typo by the expert "3cc9c29" in "Round 2" and its value has been replaced. i Check raw data and if you want to update the dataset in "Round 2" use `elicitr::elic_add_data()` with `overwrite = TRUE`.